Pythm/ad-Lightwand/README.md

       delay: 600
       motion_constraints: "self.now_is_between('06:30:00', '21:00:00')"

-  # Presence detection.
+  # Presence tracker detection.
 Configuration is same as motion sensors
   # Sets mode as away for room if all trackers are not equal to 'home'.
   # Sets mode to presence if defined in light_modes or normal if not defined when returning home
   presence: